 What is an electrical injury?

 Electrical injury occurs when electricity flows through a person’s body as a result of contact with an electrical energy source.
 Unlike electrocution, these damages do not result in death.
-Common electrical injuries include: musculoskeletal and orthopedic injuries; amputation; and ventricular fibrillation.
+Common electrical injuries include: musculoskeletal and orthopedic damages; amputation; and ventricular fibrillation.

 Common types of electrical injuries